And the 5d mark iv is out!!

 The 5dii was widely regarded as having fantastic IQ.
 It had the double whammy of a high resolution 21MP sensor and yet keeping up with the 12MP Nikon d700 in high ISO tests – a truly astonishing sensor.

 The 5diii builds on this with a 22MP sensor which features the same stunning skin tones with an improvement in high ISO noise of 1/2 to 1 stop in raw.
 In practice, I’d happily shoot the 5dii at ISO3200 in RAW when processed in LR.
 With the 5diii, the improvement in the quality of the noise (how it looks) I’d happily shoot at ISO8000, or maybe a little higher if the scene is fairly bright.
 (Note to Canon: Please can we have third stop ISOs with the Auto ISO option?).
 That’s effectively a stop and a third improvement in usable ISO range while keeping the same resolution.
+As a test I’ve also done a shot at ISO25,600 (below).
+You couldn’t expect good quality large shots at these kinds of ISO’s – you won’t get them – but for web sized images or small prints you might just get away with it if you are careful with the initial exposure and apply a lot of noise reduction.

 What I do really like is that Canon kept this camera at 22MP.
 The competition is increasing the amount of MP all the time and, while this might be useful for landscape photographers, it does mean storing and processing photos becomes that much harder.
 22MP will print a beautiful quality A2 photo so I neither need or want more resolution.
 Kudos again Canon.